Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

 A lot of older people also find that rowing suits them very well as a weight loss strategy.

 Rowing provides a full body cardiovascular workout which will help you shed the pounds.
-For best results choose a rowing machine with a heart rate monitor or a fat burning program.
+For best results choose a one with a heart rate monitor or a fat burning program.

 Which is better, a treadmill or rowing machine?